crossbario/autobahn-js/doc/tutorial_rpc.rst

 * We want to call the timeservice remote procedure once per second, so we wrap the actual call in an interval timer.
 * The call to the remote procedure occurs in line 2.
 All we need here is the identifier of the procedure.
 With a procedure which requires input, there would additionally be call arguments.
 For possible call argument types, see the reference.
 * The call creates a promise, which is resolved when the call either succeeds or fails.
-We attach a handler for either outcome to the promise (that's the '.then()').
+We attach a handler for either outcome to the promise (that's the ``.then()``).
 For more on promises see below.
 * The first function (starting in line 4) is called if the call succeeds and logs the ISO time string that the procedure has returned.
 * The second function (starting in line 8) is called if the call fails and just logs the received error code.